UkiDLucas/book-mobile-business/en/02_Leadership.md

 Always educate people.
 Keeping stuff to yourself makes you a star with a one way ticket out.

-Our boss needs to answer his bosses smartly.
+Your boss or client needs to answer his bosses smartly.
 You need to answer your boss and your team has to provide you with smart answers.
 New employee need education.
 Keep the information flow always going, always improving.
 Document things and keep the knowledge current.
 Audits happen and lack of knowledge base is a sign of weak leadership.

 ## Always improve the process